 We have audited the consolidated financial statements prepared by SFC Energy AG, Brunnthal, - comprising the income statement and statement of comprehensive income, the balance sheet, the cash flow statement, the statement of changes in equity, the segment reporting and the notes to the consolidated financial statements - and the group management report for the financial year from January 1 to December 31, 2016.
 The preparation of the consolidated financial statements and the group management report in accordance with the International Financial Reporting Standards (IFRS), as adopted by the EU, and the additional requirements of German commercial law pursuant to Sec.
-315a (1) German Commercial Code (HGB) are the responsibility of the Parent Company's management.
-Our responsibility is to express an opinion on the consolidated financial statements and on the group management report based on our audit.
+315a (1) German Commercial Code (HGB) are the responsibility of the Parent Company's management report based on our audit.

 We conducted our audit of the consolidated financial statements in accordance with Sec.
 317 German Commercial Code (HGB) and German generally accepted standards for the audit of financial statements promulgated by the Institute of Public Auditors in Germany (IDW).
 Those standards require that we plan and perform the audit such that misstatements materially affecting the presentation of the net assets, financial position and results of operations in the consolidated financial statements in accordance with the applicable financial reporting framework and in the group management report are detected with reasonable assurance.
 Knowledge of the business activities and the economic and legal environment of the Group and expectations as to possible misstatements are taken into account in the determination of audit procedures.
-The effectiveness of the accounting-related internal control system and the evidence supporting the disclosures in the consolidated financial statements and the group management report are examined primarily on a test basis within the framework of the audit.
-The audit includes assessing the annual financial statements of those entities included in consolidation, the determination of entities to be included in consolidation, the accounting and consolidation principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements and the group management report.
+The effectiveness of the accounting-related internal control system and the evidence supporting the disclosures in the consolidated financial statements of those entities included in consolidation, the determination of entities to be included in consolidation, the accounting and consolidation principles used and significant estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements and the group management report.
 We believe that our audit provides a reasonable basis for our opinion.